strategineer/personal-website/content/blog/2025-01-23/index.md

 The Maze of the Blue Medusa megadungeon is cool, it's out there and it's also very me.

 The Maze of the Blue Medusa megadungeon was made in collaboration between Zak Sabbath and Patrick Stuart.
-Sabbath would draw some rooms in this abstract and weird style.
+Sabbath would draw some rooms in an abstract and weird style.
 Then, Stuart would write room descriptions for the rooms that Sabbath drew.
 Sabbath would draw more rooms and then Stuart would write more room descriptions until the megadungeon was complete.

-You'd think that this process would have lead to a more funhouse-style megadungeon where every room is completely unrelated to the others and contains a wacky encounter unlike anything else in the dungeon.
-Surpisingly, I found that the Maze of the Blue Medusa was less of a funhouse than I thought it would be.
+You'd think that this process would have led to a more funhouse-style megadungeon where every room felt completely unrelated to the others and contained a wacky encounter unlike anything else in the dungeon.
+Surpisingly, I found that the Maze of the Blue Medusa was less of a funhouse than I initially thought it was going to be.

 The megadungeon is partitioned into several sections with common visual, literary and gameplay themes spread throughout them in a way that ties them together.
 Several factions and the NPCs within each section serve as a means of tying the disparate parts of the dungeon together and making it feel more cohesive and alive for the players.

-There's hundreds of NPCs in this megadungeon and any one of them could become a character that your players never forget for the rest of their lives because of how out there and unique they all are.
+There's hundreds of NPCs in this megadungeon and any one of them could become a character that your players never forget for the rest of their lives because of how out there and unique most of them are.

-Generally, the rooms provide interesting challenges and enigmas for PCs to overcome which is great for having players experience that classic old school dungeon crawling.
+Generally, the rooms provide interesting challenges and enigmas for PCs to overcome which is great for players interested in that classic old school dungeon crawling experienced focused more on creative thinking and less on juggling hundreds of skills/traits/spells found in thousands of different sourcebooks.

 A defining feature of our campaign was the building and maintenance of a "Super Rake".
-It consisted of a ten-foot pole combined with the head of a rake which would be whipped out by the rogue whenever they thought that it would come in handy.
+It consisted of a ten-foot pole combined with the head of a rake which would be whipped out by the rogue Marlon whenever they thought that it would come in handy (which was often).
 That's the kind of dungeon crawling you'll find here and if that's what you're looking for, you'll get it in spades.

-Despite providing this classic dungeon crawling experience, the Maze of the Blue Medusa is also quite off-beat and weird with surreal and absurdist elements spread throughout it.
-If that sounds compelling to you then I can recommend it, as long as your players are open-minded enough to play in an off-kilter fantasy environment.
+Despite providing this classic dungeon crawling experience, the Maze of the Blue Medusa is also quite off-beat and weird with surreal and absurdist elements spread all throughout it.
+If that sounds compelling to you then I can recommend it, as long as your players are open-minded enough to play in an off-kilter fantasy environment that is probably not what they're used to.

 ## What's less cool about the Maze of the Blue Medusa megadungeon?